 Completion of the ASR should provide the following:

 - An agreement on the proposed material solution(s) (including the corresponding product support concept) to take forward into the milestone decision and subsequent Technology Development phase.

 - Hardware and software architectural constraints/drivers to address all Key Performance Parameters (KPPs)

-- An assessment of the full system software concept to include conceptual definition of the complete deliverable/non-deliverable software, scope, and risk.
+- An assessment of the full system software concept to include a conceptual definition of the complete deliverable/non-deliverable software, scope, and risk.

 - A comprehensive rationale for the proposed materiel solution(s), based upon the Analysis of Alternatives (AoA) that evaluated relative cost, schedule, performance (hardware, human, software), and technology risks.

-- A comprehensive assessment of the relative risks associated with including Commercial off-the-Shelf (COTS) items in the program, with emphasis on host platform environmental design, diagnostic information integration, and maintenance concept compatibility.
+- A comprehensive assessment of the relative risks associated with including Commercial off-the-Shelf (COTS)items in the program, with emphasis on host platform environmental design, diagnostic information integration, and maintenance concept compatibility.

-- A comprehensive risk assessment for the Technology Development (TD) phase.
+- A comprehensive risk assessment for the Technology Development (TD) Phase.

 - Results of Trade Studies/technical demonstrations for concept risk reduction.

 - Joint requirements for the purposes of commonality, compatibility, interoperability, and integration.

 - Refined thresholds and objectives initially stated as broad measures of effectiveness and suitability (e.g., Key Performance Parameters (KPP) / Key System Attributes (KSA)).

 - Completed, comprehensive planning for the TD phase (hardware, software, and human systems), including critical components to be developed, prototyped, and demonstrated their cost, and critical path drivers.
 This planning could include an Integrated Master Plan (IMP) and Integrated Master Schedule (IMS).